rolando1515/next-template-pract1/README.md

 ## Start working on the header and on the footer.
 Create a folder under ui called header and footer. in one file you will have the footer in tsx and the other one the styles in css.
+The styling for the footer elements have a border & SVG, can you get them from the Figma and add them?
+Make it look similar to the design.